 The Early Stretch Marks can be Exciting and Confusing

 Youthful years allow a time to fly, wings outstretched, only to stumble!
 There is self-sabotage which is prevalent but unnoticed, hitting roadblock after roadblock before understanding the lack of clarity in handling the stretch.
-Confusion causes repeated fumbles wanting to get out from underneath the heaviness of another cover-up.
+Confusion causes repeated fumbles to get out from underneath the heaviness of another cover-up.
 No one wants to show the reality of the stretched-out self.
 The time of peer development is when we begin the learning phase of hiding our imperfections.

 There is a bewildering, puff out our chest stretch when under attack, but remember there is an allowance for these stretches even when they leave us winded.
-As we sometimes lose sight of self-truth and take up camp with a process of lies telling us we’re not good enough, hopeless, afraid.
+As we sometimes lose sight of self-truth and take up camp with a process of lies telling us we’re not good enough, hopeless, and afraid.
 All these lies add stretch; some are too difficult for us to come back from without a mark.
 But, you are perfect for such a time as this, and you are stretching; it is part of that process.

 The stretch ensures a weak entrance and retreat during this part of the story; they show or are quick to dissipate if someone applies self-discipline.
 Self-discovery is a tedious process, so we walk with confidence; denying the stretch is to deny the story has meaning.
-Instead of looking inward, we try to discount our marks, hiding from them, becoming more disappointed in their approach.
-While we are thankful, they hold off on our experiential life path; stop looking at others, pointing fingers at their stretch marks, the ones they too are trying to cope with, and hide.
+Instead of looking inward, we try to discount our marks, hiding from them and becoming more disappointed in their approach.
+While we are thankful, they hold off on our experiential life path; stop looking at others, pointing fingers at their stretch marks, the ones they are trying to cope with, and hide.

 People do a skillful job of breaking one another down and giving stretch marks an ugly feeling, never allowing their purpose or beauty.
 Then we learn to hide ashamed of their truth, but there is beauty in the attainment of a stretch mark, and the fact is, we all have them, and they are beautiful in hindsight.

 After becoming a couple, we entwine our collection of stretch marks.
-Sharing and figuring this phase together adds to the addition of new understandings and, for a time, a secret covering until a comfort level of trust and truth we establish.
+Sharing and figuring out this phase together adds to the addition of new understandings and, for a time, a secret covering until a comfort level of trust and truth we establish.
 Entering this new phase in the story of a stretch mark and the marriage factor, we may desire to create tiny humans to continue a beautiful union's legacy.

-On these mornings, one leaps out of bed, jumping in the mirror, admiring the beauty of the stretch mark.
+On these mornings, one leaps out of bed and jumps in the mirror, admiring the beauty of the stretch mark.
 Everyone embraces the delicacy of each defining stretch, making it fascinating to experience the growth of a tiny human.
 The new creation's mere newness and innocence give the stretch marks free rein over the body, which is exquisite!
 This process can repeat a few times during this part of the story of a stretch mark, and although the world pounces in on top of fatigue and desires for your old self and form, the stretch mark is in this phase of procreation.

 These emotions and resentment seem to build, forming a devaluing of the relationship from which the stretch mark became part of our existence.
 Bitterness occurs as we lose focus of the experiences, somehow forgetting the fulfilling purpose and their significance during our story.

-We should find it undeniable that once the stretch mark's story enters its middle age, there is an array of feelings and emotions attached.
+We should find it undeniable that once the stretch mark's story enters its middle age, an array of feelings and emotions is attached.
 The hardest of stretches result from battle scars from emotional or physical traumas.
 Some of these experiences cause the form to adjust with weight up or down.
-The lessons may include joyful births, a health crisis, accidents, changes; some were tumultuous, others triumphant, and yet all rewarding in their process as they are signs of survival and witness.
+The lessons may include joyful births, a health crisis, accidents, and changes; some were tumultuous, others triumphant, and yet all rewarding in their process as they are signs of survival and witness.

-One may not have appreciated the marks as the first childhood phase; they still deserve respect and admiration.
+One may not have appreciated the marks in the first childhood phase; they still deserve respect and admiration.
 Now, even more so, as they are signs of development over time, the battle scars that leave a stretch mark should have the most appeal, as they are the testimony of the stories shared among family, friends, and the world.
 Stretch marks are remnants of our personal story of overcoming or becoming by sacrificing, learning, living, loving, and laughing.